bmullan/Create_Isolated_LXD_Containers-VMs_for_Testing/README.md

 three Network (lxdbr1, lxdbr2, lxdbr3) and the attached but Network Isolated (from each other) LXD containers (C1, C2, C3).

 Why?
-There are probably alot of examples but one might me that you may want to test something like a VPN between servers on multiple Clouds but don't want to pay for multiple Cloud Server Instances.
+There are probably alot of examples but one might be that you may want to test something like a VPN between servers on multiple Clouds but don't want to pay for multiple Cloud Server Instances.
 You could use these scripts to simulate isolated Cloud servers.